cs1867/pscheduler/postgresql/unibuild-packaging/rpm/README.md

 See if the RPM spec wil build as-is (unlikely).
 If not, go through the changes to the previous version's spec and apply similar changes to the new one.

+Common spec issues:

+ * Sources are cited as being from `https://...`, which trips up Unibuild.